jhc3759/skills-introduction-to-github/PROFILE.md

-Wolcome to my GitHub profile!
+Welcome to my GitHub profile!